dsharlet/mojo_comments/README.md

    1a348:       4c 39 d8                cmp    %r11,%rax
    1a34b:       0f 85 1f fe ff ff       jne    1a170 <$matrix::matmul_tile_output($matrix::Matrix,$matrix::Matrix,$matrix::Matrix,$runtime::$llcl::Runtime)+0x260>
 ```
+As before, I've truncated this for size.
 It looks like storing the accumulators in a local temporary eliminated a lot of the overhead due to address computations, but it is still storing and reloading them on every iteration of k.
 It's also doing something really weird, rotating all of the registers by one at the end of the inner loop.
-If not for these two issues, this inner loop would be pretty good!
+If not for these two (pretty big) issues, this inner loop would be pretty good!

 It's also allocating and freeing the tile explicitly in every tile of output.
 Moving the tile outside the `calc_tile` helper fixes this:
 ```